movidius/ncsdk/docs/c_api/mvncGetDeviceName.md

 Name|Type|Description
 ----|----|-----------
-index|int|index of the device for which the name should be retrieved. name|char\*|pointer to a character buffer into which the name will be copied.
-This buffer should be allocated by the caller. nameSize|unsigned int| the number of characters allocated to the buffer pointed to by the name parameter.
+index|int|Index of the device for which the name should be retrieved. name|char\*|Pointer to a character buffer into which the name will be copied.
+This buffer should be allocated by the caller. nameSize|unsigned int|The number of characters allocated to the buffer pointed to by the name parameter.

 ## Return
 This function returns an appropriate value from the [mvncStatus](mvncStatus.md) enumeration.